WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 Connect to the LiveData Migrator service on your LiveData Migrator host with this command.

 :::note
-This is a manual method of connecting to the LiveData Migrator service as the `livedata-migrator --host=localhost` command (shown in the [CLI - Log in](./operation-cli.md#log-in) section) will attempt to establish this connection automatically.
+This is a manual method of connecting to the LiveData Migrator service as the `livedata-migrator --host=localhost` command (shown in [CLI - Log in](./get-started.md)) will attempt to establish this connection automatically.
 :::

 ```text title="connect livemigrator"